OrganicityEu/organicityeu.github.io/doc/UrbanDataObservatory.md

 # Urban Data Observatory

-The Urban Data Observatory is the main entry point to the OrganiCity facility assets.
+The [Urban Data Observatory](http://observatory.organicity.eu/) is the main entry point to the OrganiCity platform assets.

 ```
 Please notice some features might be under development at the time.